Arao Station (Kumamoto): Layout

 The station consists of two island platforms serving four tracks with passing loops to the north and south.
 The station building is wooden structure of traditional Japanese design with a tiled roof.
 It houses a staffed ticket window (with a Midori no Madoguchi facility) and a waiting area.
 Access to the island platforms is by means of a footbridge.

-Adjacent stations
+Platforms

 History

 Japanese Government Railways (JGR) opened the station with the name Manda Station (万田駅) on 1 November 1912 as an additional station on the existing track of the Kagoshima Main Line.
 On 15 June 1943, the station name was changed to Arao.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, JR Kyushu took over control of the station.

 Passenger statistics

-In fiscal 2016, the station was used by an average of 1,172 passengers daily (boarding passengers only), and it ranked 143rd among the busiest stations of JR Kyushu.
+In fiscal 2020, the station was used by an average of 776 passengers daily (boarding passengers only), and it ranked 169th among the busiest stations of JR Kyushu.